Magdalinprincy/Bright_Money/README.md

 1. **Responsive Webpage Design**
    - Built using HTML, CSS, and JavaScript.
    - Fully responsive for desktop, tablet, and mobile screens.
-   - Includes interactive elements like an image/slide carousel.

 2. **SEO Optimization**
    - Properly structured HTML with meta tags, alt attributes, and headings.
-   - JSON-LD schema markup for enhanced search engine visibility.

 3. **Google Tag Manager (GTM)**
    - Integrated GTM for efficient management of analytics and tracking codes.
-   - Enables easy configuration and deployment of third-party tools like Google Analytics without altering the codebase.

 ## Screenshots
 Here are the screenshots for desktop, tablet, and mobile views: